-An Inline Network Measurement Mechanism for High-Speed Networks
+ICIM: An Inline Network Measurement Mechanism for Highspeed Networks

-Cao LE THANH MAN, Go HASEGAWA, and Masayuki MURATA

-† Graduate School of Information Science and Technology, Osaka University

-1-3, Yamadagaoka, Suita, Osaka 560-0871, Japan
+Cao Le Thanh Man, Go Hasegawa and Masayuki Murata Graduate School of Information Science and Technology, Osaka University 1-3 Yamadagaoka, Suita, Osaka 560-0871, Japan E-mail: {mlt-cao, hasegawa, murata}@ist.osaka-u.ac.jp

-†† Cybermedia Center, Osaka University

-1-32, Machikaneyama, Toyonaka, Osaka 560-0043, Japan

-E-mail: †{mlt-cao,murata}@ist.osaka-u.ac.jp, ††hasegawa@cmc.osaka-u.ac.jp

-Abstract In high-speed networks, such as 1-Gbps or higher networks, bandwidth measurement algorithms that utilize packet transmission/arrival intervals, such as packet trains and packet pairs, have a number of problems.
+Abstract-In high-speed networks, such as 1-Gbps or higher networks, bandwidth measurement algorithms that utilize packet transmission/arrival intervals, such as packet trains and packet pairs, have a number of problems.
 First, network measurement for large bandwidth requires short packet transmission intervals, which causes a heavy load on the CPU.
 Second, network interface cards for high-speed networks usually employ Interrupt Coalescence (IC), which rearranges the arrival intervals of packets and causes bursty transmission of packets.
-In the present study, we introduce ICIM (Interrupt Coalescence -aware inline measurement ), a new bandwidth measurement approach that overcomes these two problems.
+In the present study, we introduce ICIM (Interrupt Coalescence -aware inline measurement), a new bandwidth measurement approach that overcomes these two problems.
 ICIM utilizes the data packets of an active TCP connection for the measurement.
-In order to determine the available bandwidth, rather than adjusting the packet transmission intervals, the TCP sender instead adjusts the number of packets involved in a burst and checks whether the corresponding ACK packets also form a burst.
+In order to determine the available bandwidth, rather than adjusting the packet transmission intervals, the TCP sender instead adjusts the number of packets involved in a burst and checks whether the inter-intervals of the bursts of corresponding ACK packets are increased or not.
 Simulation results show that ICIM can measure the bandwidth as high as some Gbps while requiring a number of data packets that is only 1/100 of that of the existing stream-based algorithm.
-TCP that is deploying ICIM can yield measurement results in intervals as short as some RTTs, while maintaining the properties of the original TCP.